sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 4

-Connect the boards (board pins, not BCM) using 6 DuPont cables.
+Connect the boards (board pin numbering, not BCM) using 6 DuPont cables.
 * Pi to radar sensor board
   2 - VIN
   6 - GND